angrycoding/telegram-tt/README.md

 by all browsers despite that it's deprecated because of:
 4) currently it has no alternative because of undo stack.

+So obviously my fix is based on execCommand/insertHTML

 # Folders sidebar

 Desktop version has it's own set of folder icons: https://github.com/telegramdesktop/tdesktop/tree/dev/Telegram/Resources/icons/folders